Yuqi Zhao

 2. less than zero and opposite in sign to a positive; a loss

-3. having the light and dark parts in approximately inverse relation to those of the original
+3. having the light and dark parts in approximately inverse relation to those of the original photographic subject, a reverse impression taken from a piece of sculpture or ceramics.

 Taking the definition into the realm of traditional fine arts, “negative” usually refers to “negative space,” which is defined as “the space between, within and surrounding an object in an image.
 It shares edges with the positive space, defining the outline of the object and creating proportion.”